filecoin-project/curio/documentation/en/curio-cli/curio.md

    curio market command [command options] [arguments...]

 COMMANDS:
-   seal         start sealing a deal sector early import-data  Import data for offline deal add-url      Add URL to fetch data for offline deals help, h      Shows a list of commands or help for one command
+   seal     start sealing a deal sector early add-url  Add URL to fetch data for offline deals help, h  Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help